Inspiring leadership programme

 The Inspiring Leadership Programme aims to support specialist palliative care teams adopt a more proactive approach to service delivery and to embed the values, behaviours and attitudes of leadership.
 Developed and launched in 2017, the programme was originally developed to help identify Clinical Nurse Specialists and other Allied Health Professionals from specialist palliative care teams and prepare them for future roles.

-The programme is open to all registered health and social care professionals working within specialist palliative care in Scotland.
+The programme is open to all registered health or social care professionals or senior colleagues working within specialist palliative care in Scotland, (this includes Specialist Trainees in palliative medicine and those working at AFC band 6 or 7 or senior equivalent).

 Day 1 Day 2 Day 3 Day 4 Day 5 Day 6 Day 7